Sleep and breathing

 Significant physiologic changes in breathing take place during normal sleep related to alterations in respiratory drive and musculature.

 Normal

 Sleep onset

-Set point of ventilation is different in wakefulness and sleep. pCO2 is higher and ventilation is lower in sleep.
+The set point of ventilation is different in wakefulness and sleep. pCO2 is higher and ventilation is lower in sleep.
 Sleep onset in normal subjects is not immediate, but oscillates between arousal, stage I and II sleep before steady NREM sleep is obtained.
 So falling asleep results in decreased ventilation and a higher pCO2, above the wakefulness set point.
 On wakefulness, this constitutes an error signal which provokes hyperventilation until the wakefulness set point is reached.
 When the subject falls asleep, ventilation decreases and pCO2 rises, resulting in hypoventilation or even apnea.
 These oscillations continue until steady state sleep is obtained.
 The medulla oblongata controls our respiration.

 Steady NREM (Non-REM) sleep

 Ventilation

 Breathing is remarkably regular, both in amplitude and frequency in steady NREM sleep.
 Steady NREM sleep has the lowest indices of variability of all sleep stages.
 Minute ventilation decreases by 13% in steady stage II sleep and by 15% in steady slow wave sleep (Stage III and Stage IV sleep).
 Mean inspiratory flow is decreased but inspiratory duration and respiratory cycle duration are unchanged, resulting in an overall decreased tidal volume.

 In a study of 19 healthy adults, the minute ventilation in NREM sleep was 7.18 ± 0.39(SEM) liters/minute compared to 7.66 ± 0.34 liters/minute when awake.